TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-17-php-object-calisthenics-rules-made-simple-version-3-0-is-out-now.md

 ---
 layout: post
-title: "PHP Object Calisthenics 3.0 Released!"
+title: "PHP Object Calisthenics Made Simple - Version 3.0 is Out Now"
 perex: '''
     Object Calisthenics are 9 language-agnostic rules to help you write better and cleaner code.
     They help you to get rid of else, method chaining, long classes or functions, unreadable short names and so on.